JarLob/jarlob.github.io/_posts/2019-05-23-aspose-zip-path-traversal.md

 ---
 layout:     post
 title:      "Path Traversal in Aspose.ZIP for .NET"
-date:       2019-05-13 12:00:00
+date:       2019-05-23 12:00:00
 categories: HackAndTell PathTraversal Aspose.ZIP
 cover:      aspose_zip-for-net.png
 permalink:  /en/blog/aspose-zip-path-traversal
 ---
 I had been getting newsletters from [Aspose](https://www.aspose.com/) for quite some time.
 They didn't bother me too often and I liked scrolling the emails to see what new libraries they have implemented.
 Once, a new library named [Aspose.ZIP for .NET](https://products.aspose.com/zip/net) caught my eye.
-I wondered if it is resistant to an obvious attack vector - path traversal, that was on hype recently because one company tried to re-brand the vulnerability name :)
+I wondered if it is resistant to an obvious attack vector - path traversal that was on hype recently because one company tried to re-brand the vulnerability name :)

 It took me few minutes to find a [script](https://github.com/ptoomey3/evilarc) to prepare a zip file with a payload.
 I've put `../../../../../../../../../../../../../../../temp/evil.txt` in a payload and wrote a sample program using the Aspose library:
 ```cs